 18. The Oregon Trail (Apple)

-The educational game that all of Gen X loves despite the trauma it inflicted.
+The trauma-filled game that all of Gen X loves.

 19. Soldier Blade (Turbografx-16)